peerlinks/peerlinks/messages.md

 message ChannelMessage {
   message Content {
     message TBS {
+      repeated Link chain = 1;
+      double timestamp = 2;
+      string json = 3;

+      // NOTE: Despite these fields being outside of content they have to be
+      // included here to prevent replay attacks repeated bytes parents = 4;
+      uint64 height = 5;
+    }

     // Link chain that leads from the channel's public key to the signer of
     // this message
     repeated Link chain = 1;

     // Floating point unix time
     double timestamp = 2;

     // JSON content of the message
     string json = 3;
-    }

-    TBS tbs = 1;
-    bytes signature = 2;
+    // Signature of TBS using the leaf public key of `chain` bytes signature = 4;
   }

   bytes channel_id = 1;